Brushed DC Motors

 BRUSHES: As the motor turns the brushes slide over the commutator segments hence creating the variable magnetic field in different arms through the commutator segments attached to the windings.
 Hence a dynamic magnetic field is generated in the motor when a voltage is applied across the brushes.

-The brushed DC motor a mechanical sliding contact between the brushes and the commutator collar.
+The brushed DC motor has a mechanical sliding contact between the brushes and the commutator collar.
 The brushes and the spring carrying the current need replacing from time to time.
 The commutator also needs periodic cleaning or replacement.

 Lynch Motor Company,